poetmountain/Destinations/README.md

 }
 ```

+### Requirements

+* iOS 17 or above
+* Swift 5.10 or above.
+It has been tested against Swift 6 Strict Concurrency.

 ### Installation

 You can add Destinations to an Xcode project by adding it as a Swift package dependency.